Rishthegreat/Notes/School/Civil Rights Movement.md

 	- Due to a lot of frustration
 - After 1965, King becomes very unsuccessful for the blacks
 	- Tried to integrate Chicago, but met severe resistance
+- On April 4, 1968
+	- He was assassinated